 Other PSW Career Paths

-What we’ve covered in this article are two common PSW career paths: working in home care and working in a nursing home.
-However, these aren’t the only career paths available for personal support workers.
-PSWs can also work in environments like hospitals, surgical suites, and assisted living communities.
-We talk more about these in our article on Career Opportunities for Personal Support Workers.
-If you’re curious, please feel free to give that a read!
+This article covers two common PSW career paths: working in home care and nursing homes.
+However, these aren’t the only career paths for personal support workers.
+PSWs can also work in hospitals, surgical suites, and assisted living communities.
+We discuss these more in our Career Opportunities for Personal Support Workers article.
+If you’re curious, please feel free to read that!

 The NACC Personal Support Worker Course That Will Propel You to Success

-If you would like to kickstart your career as a PSW, Cestar College offers a comprehensive and immersive NACC Personal Support Worker Course that after just 7 months of training, you will have the theoretical knowledge and practical experience to succeed as a personal support worker.
+If you would like to kickstart your career as a PSW, Cestar College offers a comprehensive and immersive NACC Personal Support Worker Course that emphasizes health-related training.
+After just seven months of training, you will have the theoretical knowledge and practical experience to succeed as a personal support worker.

 If you have any questions about the possible PSW career paths or our PSW program, please feel free to contact us!